Austin Slater Player Props: Giants vs. Red Sox

 Austin Slater At The Plate

-- Slater is batting .292 with three doubles, five home runs and 10 walks.
+- Slater has three doubles, five home runs and 11 walks while batting .291.

-- He has hit a home run in five games this year (11.9%), homering in 4.3% of his plate appearances.
+- Looking at the 43 games he has played this year, he's hit a home run in five of them (11.6%), and in 4.1% of his trips to the plate.

-- Slater has driven in a run in 10 games this year (23.8%), including four games with more than one RBI (9.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 25.6% of his games this season, Slater has driven in at least one run.
+In four of those games (9.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.